How to stop someone from undermining you?

 - What does it mean to undermine someone

-- What to do when someone undermines you
+- How to stop someone from undermining you

 You undermine someone when you diminish their authority, the quality of their work, call into question their qualities, morals or ethics or do anything that will cause people to lose respect or self respect.